valentinhofmann/dagobert/README.md

 # Data

-The data used for the experiments can be found in `data/filtered/`.
+The data used for the experiments can be found [here](http://cistern.cis.lmu.de/dagobert/).
 As described in the paper, we split all derivatives into 7 frequency bins.
-The file names indicate the lower frequency bounds of the bins.

-The specific splits into training, development, and test sets can be found in `data/final/`.
+Please refer to the paper for details.

 # Usage